 The Blucher Family Legacy

-The Conrad Blucher Institute is named after Conrad Meuley Blucher (1885-1977), Registered Professional Land Surveyor.
+The Conrad Blucher Institute is named after Conrad Meuley Blucher (1885-1977), Registered Professional Land Surveyor and graduate with a BS in Civil Engineering1905 from the University of Texas.
 Conrad was born at his family’s home in Corpus Christi, TX behind where Blucher Park is now located.
-Conrad was the grandson of Baron Felix von Blucher who came to Texas in 1848 serving as an interpreter and engineer to Prince Solms von Braunfels.
+Conrad was the grandson of Baron Felix von Blucher who came to Corpus Christi with his new wife Maria in 1849.
+Felix had previously worked in Texas serving as an interpreter and survey engineer to Prince Solms von Braunfels.
 Felix settled in Corpus Christi in 1849 with his wife Maria and became the Nueces County Surveyor and District engineer.
 Felix and Maria’s son, Charles, was the Nueces County Surveyor from 1882 to 1934.
 Charles’ son, Conrad, was Nueces County Surveyor from 1934 to 1954.
 Conrad retired in 1954 ending over 100 years of family service to surveying in South Texas.
-Conrad Blucher was the 1st President of the Nueces County Chapter of the Texas Society of Professional Engineers, President of the Texas Surveying Association, Surveyor of the Year in 1967, and Engineer of the Year in 1974.
-In 1975, Conrad and his wife Zula, transferred their estate to the Corpus Christi State University which is now Texas A&M University-Corpus Christi to foster surveying education and to establish the Blucher Chair of Surveying.
+Conrad Blucher was the 1st President of the Nueces County Chapter of the Texas Society of Professional Engineers, President of the local chapter of the Texas Surveying Association (now Texas Society of Professional Surveyors), Surveyor of the Year in 1967, and Engineer of the Year in 1974.
+In 1975, Conrad and his wife Zula, transferred their estate to the Corpus Christi State University, which is now Texas A&M University-Corpus Christi to foster surveying education and to establish the Blucher Chair of Surveying.
 Zula Blucher died in 1986.
 The Conrad Blucher Institute for Surveying and Science was dedicated 17 May 1987.

 Conrad Blucher Plat Collection